MS Stockholm (1946): MS Stockholm

 The Stockholm would continue to sail the transatlantic route, later joined by the new MS Kungsholm (1952).
 A 1953 refit expanded Stockholm's capacity to 548 people by infilling the outdoor aft and forward end of "A" Deck with passenger cabins.
-Due to the small size, and not handling the North Atlantic seas very well during the colder months, the Swedish American Line scheduled her for occasional cruises starting in 1953 out of Morehead City, North Carolina cruising to Havana, Nassau, and Bermuda.
+Due to the small size, and not handling the North Atlantic seas well during the colder months, the Swedish American Line scheduled her for occasional cruises starting in 1953 out of Morehead City, North Carolina cruising to Havana, Nassau, and Bermuda.
 In February 1955, she was used to deport Arne Pettersen, the last person to go through Ellis Island, to Gothenburg, Sweden.
 A later refit in 1956-57 added a cinema to the deck forward end of the main superstructure, and an outdoor pool aft.

 With both MS Kungsholm and the new MS Gripsholm (1957) sailing, the smaller Stockholm was started to be seen as too small and not meeting the current standards of the line.
 The ship was sold in May 1959 to, at the time, an unidentified German company.
 The ship would finish out the year sailing with Swedish American Line to New York, before being transferred in 1960 to the new company.